-The proposed Rincon Government Center Solar Panel and Energy Storage Microgrid Installation Project (Proposed Project) may result in the issuance of a Business Lease (Proposed Action) by the Rincon Band of Luiseño Indians (Rincon Band) that would allow construction and operation of this facility.
+The proposed Rincon Harrah's Solar Microgrid Project (Proposed Project) may result in the issuance of a Business Lease (Proposed Action) by the Rincon Band of Luiseño Indians (Rincon Band) that would allow construction and operation of this facility.
 The Proposed Project is expected to be added to an anticipated tax equity financing agreement that will include leasing arrangements that the Tribe must approve under the Rincon Business Leasing Regulations (Rincon Tribal Code §7.600), adopted by the Tribe in August 2013, amended in December 2014, and approved by the Bureau of Indian Affairs in June 2015.
-Pursuant to §7.607 of the Leasing Regulations, the proponent of a Business Lease must complete an environmental review process that includes the preparation of a Tribal Environmental Impact Report (TEIR) to assess potential impacts.
+Pursuant to §7.607 of the Leasing Regulations, the proponent of a Business Lease must complete an environmental review process that includes preparation of a Tribal Environmental Impact Report (TEIR) to assess potential impacts.
 Under the Rincon Business Leasing Regulations, this Draft TEIR analyzes the Proposed Project's minimal to insignificant impacts in order to allow the Rincon Band to consider approval of the Business Lease.

 The Rincon Reservation, an area of approximately 6,000 acres located in north-eastern San Diego County, California, was acquired by the United States in trust for the benefit of the Rincon Band in exchange for tribal lands and resources ceded to the State of California.
 The current membership of the Rincon Band consists of more than 500 members, and the current population of the Rincon Band Reservation is approximately 1500 residents.
-The tribally-owned and operated Harrah's Resort Southern California generates the vast majority of the revenue available for the Rincon Band tribal government, Reservation infrastructure, and essential governmental services to the membership.
+The tribally owned and operated Harrah's Resort Southern California (HRSC) generates the vast majority of the revenue available for the Rincon Band tribal government, Reservation infrastructure, and essential governmental services to the membership.

-Solaris Energy is the entity that has requested to establish this Business Lease on the Rincon Band Reservation to install a microgrid system at the Rincon Government Center with a 333-kilowatt (kW) carport photovoltaic (PV) system located within existing parking lots to provide shade and connect to a battery energy storage system (BESS) to provide renewable energy to offset Rincon Tribal customer load.
-The microgrid will use the PV system and energy storage to provide backup power to the existing Government Center facilities in the event of grid failure.
+Solaris Energy is the entity that has requested to establish this Business Lease on the Rincon Band Reservation to install a microgrid system at HRSC on behalf of the Rincon Band.
+The project would include a 1.3-megawatt (MW) carport photovoltaic (PV) system located within existing parking lots to provide shade and connect to a battery energy storage system (BESS) to provide renewable energy to offset Rincon Tribal customer load.
+It will also connect to the existing PV system adjacent to the wastewater treatment facility and install new conduits to connect these electrical systems to the chiller plant meter.
+The microgrid will use the PV system and energy storage to provide resilient power for a single meter serving the HRSC chiller plant.